pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 Os seguintes exemplos de frases, em português, podem ser usadas para ativar o comando `Selecionar`:

 1. selecione símbolo A
-2. selecione palavra lista
+2. selecionar palavra temp
-3. selecionar da símbolo A até símbolo z
+3. selecionar da letra a até símbolo a
-4. selecione da letra B até 1ª letra z
+4. selecionar de símbolo A até 1ª z
-5. selecionar da último letra B até a
+5. selecionar de 42ª letra a até A
-6. selecione de 42ª símbolo z até primeiro z
+6. selecionar da primeiro letra A até 42ª A
 7. selecionar de linha 1 até linha 42

 ### Implementation